dbochicchio/luup-mqtt/README.md

 - *Value*: The value to be sent as the computed value.

 If your device send a **dynamic value**, you should specify:
-- TopicPath: specify the path,in JSONPath format. i.e. "DS18B20.Temperature" means look for `DS18B20` then get the value from `Temperature` node.
+- TopicPath: specify the path,in JSONPath format. i.e. "DS18B20.Temperature" means to search for a `DS18B20` node, then get the value from `Temperature` node.
+Values are preserved and sent as received.

 Use one or another.
 If both are specified, the first (fixed value) wins.